The staff at Tomales Bay’s Blue Waters Kayaking did not feel that the winds would increase and well, the white caps were not too big - were they?

 The going was tough.
 After 3 hours of paddling we finally began passing recognizable landmarks.
 A piece of land jutted out into the bay in front of us, clearly marked on our map.

-Marshal Beach was just around the bend.
+Marshall Beach was just around the bend.
 We pushed on hard, aching with every stroke.
 Connie fell behind, but was still within earshot.
 Turning the bend, I confronted “the washing machine.”

 The white-capped waves tossed and turned in every direction.
 I tried to keep my kayak forging forward into the waves, but it was difficult to keep from spinning sideways, which could prove disastrous in the end.